Coronavirus Bulletin: Resources for Leading During the Crisis

 Phase 2: The Families First Coronavirus Response (“FFCRA”) Act (HR 6201 – SIGNED INTO LAW)

-Phase 3.5: The Paycheck Protection Program and Health Care Enhancement Act (HR 266—PASSED THE SENATE)
+Phase 3.5: The Paycheck Protection Program and Health Care Enhancement Act (HR 266—SIGNED INTO LAW)

 Explainers and FAQs